wp-plugins/slideshow-satellite/readme.txt

 === Slideshow Satellite ===
 Contributors: C- Pres
 Donate link: http://c-pr.es/projects/satellite
-Tags: slideshow pro, photographer, galleries, satellite, orbit, zurb orbit, slideshow gallery, slides, slideshow, image gallery, gallery, slideshow satellite, photography, slideshow orbit
+Tags: responsive slideshow, photography, galleries, satellite, orbit, zurb orbit, slideshow gallery, responsive, slideshow, content slider, gallery, slideshow satellite, photography, slideshow orbit
-Requires at least: 3.0
+Requires at least: 3.1
-Tested up to: 3.4.2
+Tested up to: 3.5
-Stable tag: 1.3.4
+Stable tag: 1.3.5 Beta
 License: GPLv2 or later

-Ultra customizable and contemporary photo slideshow.
-Build photograph galleries or content displays with Slideshow Satellite.
+Ultra customizable and responsive slideshow for image and text.
+Build image galleries or content displays with Slideshow Satellite.

 == Description ==
 The goal of this slideshow is to create beautiful ways of displaying content in ways that suit the content you are providing.